 Select the source vertex with path value 0 and all other vertices as infinity.

 Visit the neighboring edge from the source vertex and relax the path length of the neighboring vertex if the newly calculated path length is smaller than the previous path length

 This process must be followed N-1 times where N is the total number of vertices.
 This is because in the worst-case scenario, any vertex’s path length can be changed to an even smaller path length for N times.

 Therefore after N-1 iterations, we find our new path lengths and we can check if the graph has a negative cycle or not.

 We maintain the path length of every vertex and store that in an array with a size N where N is the number of vertices.
 After the algorithm is over we will backtrack from the last vertex to the source vertex to find the path.

-In the above article, we studied what is Bellman-Ford algorithm and why we use it.
-We studied and understood the bellman ford algorithm step by step along with the example.
-We further learned python code and the corresponding output for finding the distance from the source vertex in a weighted graph.
-And lastly, we saw the time complexity for applying the algorithm and the applications which we can use in our practical life.
+In the above article, we studied what is Bellman-Ford algorithm, and understood the Bellman-Ford algorithm step by step along with the example.
+We further learned Python code and the corresponding output for finding the distance from the source vertex in a weighted graph.